danielztolnai/vbios-secure-boot/README.md

 * gnu-efi
 * efitools
 * efivar

-You can install these with your package manager in most ditributions.
+You can install these with your package manager in most distributions.
 For example in Debian/Ubuntu/etc.: `apt-get install osslsigncode gnu-efi efitools efivar`

 ## 1. Dump the VBIOS ROM from your card
 Find your card within the pci subsystem, and use the following commands: